IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 • The length of the road segment.

-Moreover, each geometry record is an attribute which characterizes the type of the current geometry.
-There are several kind of geometries, such as:
+Further, each geometry record contains an attribute that describes the type of geometry.

+Geometries can be divided into several types:

 • Lines – have no additional parameters